CI/CD for ML

 kubectl set imagecommand suitable for a v1.35+ production environment.

-Up Next: Module 46 - Kubernetes Fundamentals for ML — Learn how to package these validated models and deploy them resiliently using production-grade orchestration on v1.35 clusters!
+Next: Kubernetes Fundamentals for ML - learn how to package validated models and deploy them resiliently using production-grade orchestration.

 Sources

-- MLOps: Continuous delivery and automation pipelines in machine learning — Strong vendor reference for CI, CD, CT, validation, and automation patterns in production ML systems.
+- MLOps: Continuous delivery and automation pipelines in machine learning - Authoritative reference for CI, CD, CT, validation, and automation patterns in production ML systems.

-- Continuous Training for Production ML in the TensorFlow Extended (TFX) Platform — A concise primary paper on continuous training for production ML and the operational reasons CT exists.
+- Continuous Training for Production ML in the TensorFlow Extended Platform - Primary paper on continuous training in TFX and the operational reasons CT exists.